kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Streaming_Word_Count_with_Apache_Spark_Streaming/README.md

 Example Output:
 The script outputs the top 10 words in the Billboard song lyrics dataset, along with their respective counts, in near real-time.
 It visualizes the word counts using a bar plot, providing a clear representation of the most common words.
+In addition, it prints out the results including total word count, average word length, most common word, its count, and the number of unique words and shows the visualization.

 **Database Scheme**
 The database schema employed by the application offers a structured framework for organizing song-related data, facilitating efficient storage and retrieval of information.
 It encompasses essential fields such as "Rank," denoting a song's position in the Billboard chart, providing a metric for popularity.
 "Song" serves as a repository for song titles, enabling easy identification and reference.
 "Artist" stores the names of musicians or bands responsible for performing the songs, ensuring proper attribution and categorization.
 "Year" captures the release year of each song, aiding in chronological analysis and historical context.
 The "Lyrics" field holds the textual content of the songs, allowing for textual analysis and sentiment assessment.
 Lastly, the "Source" field indicates the origin of the lyrics, providing insights into data provenance and quality.
 Together, these schema components form a cohesive framework that supports comprehensive song data management and analysis within the application.